joshed-io/scrappit-js/README.md

 Scrapps are self-contained JavaScript programs that execute within existing JavaScript environments (i.e. web pages).
 Often, they are used to create or modify user interfaces.
 Check out [http://scrappit.org](http://scrappit.org) for an example.

 In this way, scrapps are similar to userscripts, bookmarklets, and extensions.
-If you like those things, you'll love this scrapp thing.
+If you like those things, you'll love this thing.

-Let's Jump In
+Usage
 -------------
 **What you need to know about scrappit.js:**

 *   scrappit.js is 100% vanilla JavaScript, just like Mom used to make.
 It works everywhere.
 It doesn't depend on browser or extension-specific API's.
 *   scrappit.js is an on-page application runtime, and scrapps are the apps.
-Any number of scrapps can run simultaneously - with awareness and without conflict.
+Any number of scrapps can run simultaneously without conflict - even among dependencies (some assembly required).
-*   Communication with scrappit.js is event based (read: *easy*).
-Write plugins and subscribe to events like so:
+*   Communication with scrappit.js is event based.
+Subscribe to events like so:

         scrappit.subscribe('launch.scrapp', function(scrapp) {
           console.debug("The " + scrapp.name + " scrapp has launched!");
-        }
+        })

 **Here's what scrapps are like:**

-*   Scrapps themselves are just plain old JavaScript objects.
+*   Scrapps are just plain old JavaScript objects.
 Scrapps express metadata and behaviors via their properties.

         var myScrapp = { name: "Unicorn List Bullets", launch : function() { ... } }

 *   Scrapps have a lifecycle.
-It starts with a call to `myScrapp.launch()`.
+It starts when scrappit.js calls `myScrapp.launch()`.
 It ends when scrappit.js publishes a `close` event to the scrapp.
 The scrapp, having subscribed to this event, should gracefully remove its impact from the page when it receives it.

         var myScrapp = { ..., launch : function($) {
             $("ul").ULnicorn();